tejasbains/efs-pinecan/targets/efs-can-lighting/README.md

 - `Lighting/Inc/new_rev4_config.hpp` and `Lighting/Inc/new_rev5_config.hpp` —
   Board-specific LED counts, chip types, zone-to-LED mappings, buffer sizes, and timer settings.
 The build selects the appropriate revision.
+- `../../pinecan/common/pinecanCommon.c` and `../../pinecan/CMakeLists.txt` —
+  Shared PineCAN fixes identified while debugging this target: the libcanard memory pool is explicitly aligned to 8 bytes, and runtime assertions are now opt-in rather than enabled automatically for Debug builds.

 ## Build and flash setup